pyland/pyland/README.md

 ##Usage

 Keybindings
-* n - spawn new spirte
 * r - run script for sprite
 * k - kill sprite
 * h - halt current script
 * m - print the focus sprites location
 * arrow keys / wasd - move sprite
-* numbers - move focus to sprite with associated number, numbers are allocated sequentially from 1
+* numbers - move focus to sprite with associated number, numbers are allocated sequentially from 0
+* = and - - zooming in and out